ababei/LearningEulerFactors/README.md

     up to 10^6 [Data set].
     Zenodo. https://doi.org/10.5281/zenodo.15777475

-The paper also uses the set ECQ7, the subset of isogeny classes of curves in ECQ8 along with $\{ a_p(E) \}_{p < 100}$, but this is inconveniently large to share.
+The paper also uses the set ECQ7, the subset of isogeny classes of curves in ECQ8 along with $(a_p(E))_{p < 100}$, but this is inconveniently large to share.
 To recreate this dataset, take isogeny classes from ECQ8 and compute coefficients $a_p(E)$.
 Verify against the set ECQ6.
 Note that since we only use small primes, this computation is straightforward.

 Both ECQ6 and ECQ8 are availably under CC-BY-4.0.
 See their DOI pages for complete licensing information.